 Then we served up the second course.
 I think by this stage we were getting too full to eat much (that's what happens with an Italian and Chinese come together to make dinner haha) but out came all the hot dishes.

 Teddy was actually much better behaved than last year where he was a bit of a handful.
 He only really pestered us when it came to prosciutto.
 I swear he can hear the sound of prosciutto.
 When I accidentally dropped a tiny square of it he was in the kitchen like a flash.
 We joked that Teddy's biography will be called, "The Sound of Prosciutto."

 We had to have a break then before dessert so we played some games.
 Then it came to dessert and I served up slices of the pistachio panettone that Carm had gifted me.
 This luxe panettone was literally the best panettone I've ever eaten.
 It came with some pistachio paste and a knife and the texture was just so incredibly and fluffy.
 Even Teddy was a massive fan and ran away with the plastic bag that it came in.
-We also served up a pandoro stuffed with pistachio gelato and raspberries and the macaron Christmas tree.

 And the icing on the cake?
 Monica's gift to me left me speechless and teary.
 It was a happy cry but it also felt like the whole burden of 2020 and everything just lifted off my shoulders after I shed some tears.

 Monica opened her iPad and asked me to turn off the music and then started to play a video for me.
 It was the actor Melora Hardin who played my favourite character from the office (Jan Levinson-Gould) with a personalised Christmas message just for me!
 I am a massive fan of The Office and my favourite episode is Dinner Party for its exquisite cringe and relatability.
 I also think that Jan is a misunderstood and villainised character.